- An independent contractor is an individual who is not treated as an employee of the College, based on conditions

 - As such, the individual is paid through that accounts payable and not the payroll system, is not entitled to employee benefits, is not covered by workers' compensation, and their pay is usually not subject to income tax withholding.

-- An independent contractor runs his or her own business, separate from the College, as a single member LLC, individual, or sole proprietor.
+- An independent contractor runs their own business, separate from the College, as a single member LLC, individual, or sole proprietor.
 They typically have a separate workplace, are not managed by Dartmouth employees, and may have a particular set of skills not available elsewhere within the College.
 Independent contractors are sometimes called consultants, freelancers, self-employed, individuals, sole proprietors and even entrepreneurs or business owners.
 An independent contract is not an employee of the College.

 - It is the College's policy that individuals will be considered independent contractors if they meet the IRS criteria for classifying an individual as an independent contractor:

 - The worker has a principal place of business other than the College premises.

 - The worker is free from control over the way they work both as to the final results and the details of when, where, and how the work is to be done.